kitspace/kitspace/README.md

 ```
 Paths should be in UNIX style (i.e. use `/` not `\`) and relative to the root of your
 repository.
 The YAML format is pretty straight forward but if you need to know more check the example below and [the YAML website][6].
-Use [this YAML validator][7] to be extra sure.
+Use [this YAML validator][7] to be extra sure that your `kitnic.yaml` is valid.

 ### Some examples